Smithsonian Zoo In Washington DC ” How To Maximize Your Time Here? “

-On our way to the show, we saw an orangutan climbing a rope from one point to the another.
-It was my first time to see one and to be honest, he was interesting to watch.
-We passed by a giant dinosaur and small ones which are battery operated and made dinosaur sounds.
+On our way to the show, we saw an orangutan climbing a rope from one point to another.
+It was my first time seeing one and to be honest, he was interesting to watch.
+We passed by a giant dinosaur and small ones that are battery operated and made dinosaur sounds.
 If you have a dinosaur lover in your home, this is a perfect zoo to visit.

 I let my hubby bring the kids with him so they could run ahead and make it to the dinosaur show.
 My mother and I walked to accommodate her slower pace.
 My mother and I arrived late and were able to watch a little bit of it thanks to the workers who let us in at the back.

 The show is excellent.
 There were babies, toddlers, and kids in attendance.
 The show is geared for children up to 8 years of age but even my daughter who is eleven enjoyed the show.
 It is fun and interactive for kids.
 The presenters asked for kid volunteers and told stories about dinosaurs.
 The excitement on the kids’ faces was lovely to see.
 The dinosaur show costs $10.
 There are other shows available if you don’t like the dinosaur show.
 The zoo changes the schedule of shows from time to time, so you should check the schedule in advance.
 For more information, go here.